Var2299/ChatMingle-Chat-Application-/README.md

 # ChatMingle

 ChatMingle is a real-time chat application designed to facilitate seamless communication between users.
 It supports multiple users and provides a dynamic and interactive chat experience.
-The application has been developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack, and it integrates smoothly with both Windows and Ubuntu (Linux) systems.
+The application has been developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack, ensuring robust functionality across both Windows and Ubuntu (Linux) systems.  it integrates a machine learning-based bad-word detection system using Natural Language Processing (NLP) to identify and filter offensive language.

 ## Windows:-